Paratrophic Determinants over $\mathbb{Z}/N\mathbb{Z}$ via Discrete Fourier Transform: Paratrophic determinants attached to

 The preceding lemma immediately imposes a block structure on the transformed matrices after suitable permutation.
-The diagonal blocks are indexed by divisors $d$ of $N$, and on each such block one recovers a group determinant over the group \((\mathbb Z/N_d\mathbb Z)^\times\).
+The diagonal blocks are indexed by divisors $d$ of $N$, and on each such block one recovers a group determinant.

 \begin{lemma} For each of \(\widehat X_N\), \(\widehat Y_N\), and \(\widehat Z_N\), group rows and columns according to the value of \(\gcd(\,\cdot\,,N)\), and order the divisors of \(N\) by reverse divisibility.
 Then the resulting matrix is block upper triangular.